BHP, Rio Tinto face political heat in Australia over strategies

 Xenophon, who is on the powerful Economics Committee, said he will put the inquiry to a vote in the senate on Thursday.

-Australia's treasurer Joe Hockey says the slump has caused a A$20 billion (10 billion pound) loss in government revenue in the past year and his fiscal 2016 budget released this week hinges on iron ore fetching at least $48 a tonne over the next year.
+Australia's treasurer Joe Hockey says the slump has caused a A$20 billion ($16 billion) loss in government revenue in the past year and his fiscal 2016 budget released this week hinges on iron ore fetching at least $48 a tonne over the next year.

 The price of the country's highest source of foreign income dropped as low as $46.70 .IO62-CNI=SI in April, less than half of the price a year ago, though has rebounded slightly since.